Fighting an Interim Intervention Order

 In light of the potential consequences and stress that the client could be subjected to due to the interim IVO, Tyson asked the magistrate to “stand the matter down” over lunch so she could give him an opportunity to get a copy of the CCTV footage from the owner of the supermarket.
 The magistrate ultimately stood the matter down until the afternoon sittings to allow further discussions.

 Tyson then retrieved the CCTV from the shop and, sure enough, the footage supported the client’s instructions that he did not grab the protected person in a headlock.
 This footage was provided to the Civil Advocate and was shown to the magistrate when the matter was re-called.
-The magistrate agreed not to impose an interim IVO.

 This was a great outcome for the client because he was cleared of the allegations and did not have an interim IVO “hanging over his head”.
 This matter demonstrates the importance of due diligence – in fighting an interim intervention order or in any other type of criminal defence.
 Sometimes you have to follow your instinct and go above and beyond to source the truth.